openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 Prerequisite

 - In the `pipelines-as-code` configmap, set the `secret-github-app-token-scoped` key to `false`.
-This setting enables the scoping of the Github token to private and public repositories listed under the Global and Repository level configuration.
+This setting enables the scoping of the GitHub token to private and public repositories listed under the Global and Repository level configuration.

-### Scoping the Github token using Global configuration
+### Scoping the GitHub token using Global configuration

 You can use the global configuration to use as a list of repositories used from any Repository CR in any namespaces.